truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateSCALE.md

 {{< /hint >}}

 The TrueNAS SCALE **Update** screen provides users with two different methods to update the system, automatic or manual.
+Upgrade your SCALE release to the next major version before installing the latest publicly available prerelease candidate (i.e., BETA.1 or RC.1) of an upcoming major release version.

 We recommend updating SCALE when the system is idle (no clients connected, no disk activity, etc.).
 The system restarts after an upgrade.
 Update during scheduled maintenance times to avoid disrupting user activities.